bartaadalbert/leaks/README.md

 # Gitleaks Installation and Usage

 This guide provides instructions for installing and using Gitleaks, a tool for detecting sensitive information in Git repositories.
-Installation

-You can install Gitleaks using either curl or wget.
-Choose the appropriate method based on your preference.

-# Installation with curl
+# Installation
+To install Gitleaks and set up the pre-commit hook, follow these steps:

+    Open Git Bash on your Windows machine.
+    Navigate to the root directory of your Git repository.
-To install Gitleaks using curl, run the following command in your terminal:
+    Run the following command in Git Bash:

-curl -sSfL https://raw.githubusercontent.com/bartaadalbert/leaks/master/gitleaks.sh | bash -s
+curl -sSfL https://raw.githubusercontent.com/bartaadalbert/leaks/master/install.sh | bash -s

-This command will download the installation script and execute it, installing Gitleaks on your system.
-You can use the argument -s - to disable Gitleaks or + or empty to enable it.

-# Installation with wget

-To install Gitleaks using wget, run the following command in your terminal:

 wget -qO- https://raw.githubusercontent.com/bartaadalbert/leaks/master/gitleaks.sh | bash -s

-This command will download the installation script and execute it, installing Gitleaks on your system.
-You can use the argument -s - to disable Gitleaks or + to enable it.
+This command will download and run the install script, which will install the Gitleaks pre-commit hook in your repository.
+Usage

+Once the pre-commit hook is installed, it will automatically run Gitleaks before each commit to check for sensitive information.
+If any issues are found, the commit will be rejected.

+You can also manually run Gitleaks at any time by executing the following command in Git Bash: gitleaks detect -v --redact
+This command will perform a Gitleaks scan on the entire Git history.

+# Uninstallation

+To uninstall the Gitleaks pre-commit hook, follow these steps:

+    Open Git Bash on your Windows machine.
+    Navigate to the root directory of your Git repository.
+    Run the following command in Git Bash:

+curl -sSfL https://raw.githubusercontent.com/bartaadalbert/leaks/master/install.sh | bash -s +

+This command will download and run the install script, which will remove the Gitleaks pre-commit hook from your repository.
+Note: Make sure to run the uninstall command from the same repository where you previously installed the pre-commit hook.

+That's it!
+You have successfully uninstalled Gitleaks from your Git repository.

 # Usage